-If you want to buy some of my published (or self published) works, they are available on this page here.
+If you want to buy some of my published (or self published) works, they are available on Amazon.

 John’s wife Liv and his son Phillip were the center of John’s world until a violent car accident shattered his life and left him alone.
 As John tries to pick up the pieces of his broken life he begins to hear his dead son speaking to him through the now unused baby monitor but as time passes he starts to question whether it is truly his son or something else.